The value of pensions and investments and the income they produce can fall as well as rise. You may get back less than you invested.

 Even though you are working for yourself, if you work for an umbrella company, then under the auto-enrolment system, which was introduced to encourage more people to save for the future, you may be enrolled into that company’s pension scheme.

 This usually applies if you operate via Pay As You Earn (PAYE) when you pay tax on your earnings.
-You don’t have to stick with the scheme you’ve been auto-enrolled in – you can opt out if you want to, although this will mean you won’t receive any contributions from your employer.
+You don’t have to stick with the scheme you’ve been auto-enrolled in – you can opt out if you want to.
+However, this will mean you won’t receive valuable contributions from your employer.

 Making your own pension arrangements as a contractor